 The goal for this design is to meet the voltage ripple requirement in the smallest possible capacitor size.
-Therefore it is advisable to select ceramic capacitors due to their low ESR and ESL and small size.
-Four of the Panasonic ECJ-2FB0J226ML (22uF, 6.3V, 3mOhm) capacitors is a good choice.
+Therefore it is advisable to select ceramic capacitors due to their low ESR and ESL small size.
+Four the TDK and of C2102X5R0J226M (22uF.
+6.3V.
+3mOhm) capacitors is a good choice.